hultdin/nsmfoo/README.md

 ```
 sudo apt-get install mysql-server mysql-client libmysqlclient-dev
 ```
-# 14. (OPTIONAL) Create database and schema unless you intend to use Snorby
+# 14. (OPTIONAL) Create database and schema
+Database and schema is "automagically" created by Snorby during installation, so there is no use to manually create the database and schema if you intend to use Snorby.
 ```
 cd barnyard2/schemas
 mysql -uroot -p